apache/doris/docs/en/docs/data-table/data-model.md

 Duplicate model has no limitation of aggregation model.
 Because the model does not involve aggregate semantics, when doing count (*) query, we can get the correct semantics by choosing a column of queries arbitrarily.

+### Key Columns
+For the Duplicate,Aggregate and Unique models,The key columns will be given when the table created, but it is actually different: For the Duplicate model, the key columns of the table can be regarded as just "sort columns", not an unique identifier.
+In aggregate type tables such as Aggregate and Unique models, the key columns are both "sort columns" and "unique identification columns", which were the real "key columns".

 ## Suggestions for Choosing Data Model

 Because the data model was established when the table was built, and **could not be modified.
 Therefore, it is very important to select an appropriate data model**.